wizzycom/arch/README.md

 This is just small simple scripts that help me install my PC.

+**IMPORTANT** If you like to use them, review the code because many things like disks, usernames and locales are hardcoded.
+No selection memu is offered

 1. Update pacman
 2. Install git
 3. Clone this repo